elastic/apm-agent-android/build-tools/docs/adding-license-ids.md

 ### 1. Creating the license ID

-Within this project, `buildSrc`, there's a file located at: `src/resources/licenses_ids.txt` which contains all the licenses IDs needed for our NOTICE files generation.
+Within this project, `build-tools`, there's a file located at: `src/resources/licenses_ids.txt` which contains all the licenses IDs needed for our NOTICE files generation.
 If the license you need isn't listed there, you should add it in a new line with the following
 format: `[THE_ID]|[THE LICENSE NAME]`, the id can be anything, without spaces, preferably all lowercase, that makes sense based on the license name.
 Then, followed by a pipeline `|`, the license name found on [this site preferably](https://opensource.org/licenses/alphabetical), only the full